cBioPortal/cbioportal/CONTRIBUTING.md

 # How to contribute

-Thank you for contributing to cBioPortal!
+Thank you for your interest in contributing to cBioPortal!
 This document provides a brief set of guidelines for contributing.

+# Who are you?

+We are curious to learn more about you and would love to help you get started!
+The contributors in our community all have different backgrounds.
+They broadly fall into one of the following categories

+1. Not much engineering nor genomics experience but eager to contribute
+2. Engineer with no to little knowledge of genomics
+3. Genomics researcher or bioinformatician with no to little engineering experience

+But even if you feel like you don't fall into any of these categories, please reach out so you can help us update the above list 🙂!
+Note that there are many contributions that can be made to an open source commmunity without coding a single line of code.
+You can reach us through our [public slack channel](https://slack.cbioprtal.org).

+# Join the Slack!

+Come and chat with us at https://slack.cbioportal.org

-# Background
+# Architecture

+If you are looking to make a code contribution have a look at the [Architecture docs](https://docs.cbioportal.org/2.1-deployment/architecture-overview).
+This helps to get an idea of the various components of the project

+# How to make changes to the code

 The cBioPortal currently uses a "fork and pull" model for collaborative software development.